-What if this: What if on our way to go outside my child does not put his coat on.
+What about this: What if on our way to go outside my child does not put his coat on.
 I don’t get threatened.
 I try to use it as a learning/connecting moment.
 I ask him what he thinks about the temperature outside.
 (Maybe we even have a thermometer he can check).
 Already, I am shifting the tone by engaging him in a respectful/educational conversation.
 This may be enough to help teach or remind.
 However, it may not.
 But it also might not be the end of the world if he goes outside without a coat.
 Children learn well through natural consequences.
 Also, he could tie the coat around his waist.
 If we take the power dynamic out of it, lessons can be learned, real life lessons.
 If we hold on to who is in control …control becomes the focus.

 For those who think they don’t have time for this and it’s all a bit too ridiculous, and you are thinking “no thank you Drew I’m going to go ahead and make my kid do what I want, because I am the parent and I know what’s right”